I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 And after about two minutes of attempting to see if he is open-minded enough to see the truth and he doesn't, bam, you're out of there.

-It's not worth the waste of time out there, folks.
+It's not worth the wasted time out there, folks.

-And I think the lesson here is we're talking about a kook fringe opposition here, including Democrats elected to the Senate and the House, and the idea that we can somehow forge a compromise with these people and working relationships and get along with it.
+And I think the lesson here is we're talking about a kook fringe opposition here, including Democrats elected to the Senate and the House, and the idea that we can somehow forge a compromise with these people and working relationships to get along with them.

 Who the hell would want to?